nbrightproject/NBrightBuy/README.md

-# This project is now not supported.
+# This project is not supported.
 Use OpenStore v4.

 https://www.openstore-ecommerce.com